hamlett-neil-ur/BizStratTopicAnalysis/README.md

 ## Motivation and Objective.

 Employment of *all-available* information to find documents that are thematically similar to given ones comprises the objective.
 Conventional keyword searches employ only metadata about documents in a corpus.
 The combined NLP-ML approach employs the full document text.
-Determination by researchers about appropriateness of thematic associations provides another source.
+Determination by researchers about appropriateness of thematic associations provides another information input.

 <img width="600" align = "right" src="./graphics/201011 NLP-ML UseCaseDiagram.png" alt="2020 INFORMS Ann'l Meeting">

 The use-case view to the right depicts the functional context within which the combined NLP-ML approach might be employed.
 The work here demonstrates activities ⓵, ⓶, and ⓷.
+Activity ⓵ employs

 ## References.
 <a id="Antons2019">[Antons2019]</a> Antons, D., Joshi, A. M., Salge, T. O. (2019).
 Content, Contribution, and Knowl- edge Consumption: Uncov- ering Hidden Topic Structure and Rhetorical Signals in Scientific Texts.
 Journal of Management, 45(7).
 3035– 3076. https://bit.ly/3cu9jT3.